NEW Children's Opera

 The second session (Performance Day) will include: Rehearsal – a two hour rehearsal session with all the children taking part.
 PERFORMANCE!
 All parents, teachers and staff will be invited to watch the children perform in their very own opera with the professional Barefoot Opera team.

-In addition to these two main workshop sessions, Barefoot Opera will also be doing an initial short (1 hour or so) work shops with the participating schools during Spring 2018.
+In addition to these two main workshop sessions, Barefoot Opera will also be doing an initial short (1 hour or so) work shops with the participating schools during Autumn 2018.
 During these workshops, we will explore the themes of the opera and Lucy Mulgan (composer) will collect ideas from the children to be weaved into the composing of the opera.
 Barefoot Opera can work with you to plan any further activities between the two main professional workshop sessions.
 Depending on the classroom time you have available, these activities could include practicing the music they have learned and making sets and costumes.
 Barefoot Opera will provide all backing tracks and learning materials.
 We will also bring a full set and provide simple costumes.
 Your school will not be expected to provide expensive or complicated set designs or costumes.
 However, each school may wish to add to the set and create additional props, costumes and elements of the stage design.
 This can all be planned with Barefoot Opera in preparation for the workshops.
 We believe we can offer your children an exciting experience that allows them to work together as a team to help create and perform their very own opera!
 We hope you’ll be interested in coming on this adventure with us.